Skin Cancer in Children

 may look like cancer.
 The tissue is sent to a lab.
 A doctor called a pathologist looks

 at the tissue under a microscope.
-He or she may do other tests to see if cancer cells
+They may do other tests to see if cancer cells are

 child's healthcare provider will tell you the results.
-He or she will talk with you
+They will talk with you about

 Treatment